|

 1. Early season

-2. Mid to late season (damage by young and adult birds resident in the
+(damage by nesting adults).2.
+Mid to late season (damage by young and adult birds resident in the

 locality).